nyoungstudios/Photoshop-Resize-Scripts/README.md

 Here are some scripts that I use to batch resize photos for Squarespace, Instagram, Facebook, and Mailchimp.

 ## Updates
-Batch Scripts now support resizing multiple file extensions at the same time with the use of regular expressions.
+Batch Scripts now supports resizing multiple file extensions at the same time with the use of regular expressions.
 Currently `.jpg, .png, .tif, and .jpeg` are supported.
 You can add more if you want by changing the regular expression.

 ## How to use?
 1. Download the script files to your computer.